kalekundert/autoclasstoc/docs/api/python.rst

 .. module:: autoclasstoc

 The primary purpose of the Python API is to define custom sections for the class TOCs.
-This is done by subclassing the `Section` class.
+This is done by subclassing the `Section` class, although a number of helper functions and classes are also available.

 .. autosummary::
   :toctree: autogen